How to resolve common Google for WooCommerce errors

 • [mpn] — An MPN is a manufacturer-assigned alphanumeric value used to identify items from the same manufacturer.
 If your product does not have an MPN, leave this field blank.

-• [brand] — Enter the brand of the product, e.g. Adidas, etc. This is used to match products to searches.
+• [brand] — Enter the brand of the product, e.g., Adidas, etc. This is used to match products to searches.

 ↑ Back to top

-Unable to update your contact information errors usually occur when Google for WooCommerce cannot communicate with your site’s XML-RPC URL.
+Unable to update your contact information errors typically occur when Google for WooCommerce cannot communicate with your site’s XML-RPC URL.
 An XML-RPC connection is used to communicate with WordPress.com; when this connection is blocked, communication is not possible.
 A common cause is your web hosting provider, firewall, or a security plugin blocking XML-RPC requests to your site.

-The first step to troubleshooting this issue is confirming that your site’s XML-RPC URL — example.com/xmlrpc.php — is working properly.
+The first step to troubleshooting this issue is confirming that your site’s XML-RPC URL example.com/xmlrpc.php — is working properly.
 It should display the message XML-RPC server accepts POST requests only.
 If this message is not displayed, your XML-RPC URL is blocked.

 Next, you’ll need to contact your web host to unblock the connection or check that a security plugin (or your site’s firewall) isn’t blocking the URL.
 If your web host confirms that they’re not blocking the URL, perform a conflict test to help you check whether your theme or a plugin is blocking the connection.